 Each afternoon we would walk the track in different ways, and visit the locals.
 Some villagers would be weaving mats, or making baskets.
 Others would be preparing their ‘Makute’ (a form of banana) for dinner.
 (A village is not like you would think.
 Houses are distances apart with no center store or road).

 We learned a few Lugandan (their local language) words, and I loved the way they held our hands and looked us in the eye as they greeted us.

 They loved us to take their photographs and show them.

 Rarely is there a mirror in any home, or any need to feel special, so we aimed to friend them, and show them we cared about their lives and loved them.

 From age three, we see these little ones carrying water from the In The Field Ministries well back to their home.
 Sometimes they had to make several trips and long distances, all whilst often walking barefoot, as they also had to bring water for elderly relatives, or new mothers.

 We would hug them and take their photograph, and some would pose and giggle with delight.

 But the highlight for me was always having the small children racing toward me when they saw me coming down the path at school.
 They would rush up shouting “Mama Loose, Mama Loose” (they couldn’t say my name), and would surround me.
 As they rubbed my arms and legs to feel my white skin, I would try to sit and cuddle as many of them as I could.

-To me this was the greatest time of sharing love.
+To me, this was the greatest time of sharing the love.